kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/07-highlighting-selected-note.md

 # Highlighting Selected Note
-* We want to make sure the individual items know if they are the selected note
+* We want to make sure the individual items know if they are the <u>selected note</u>
-    - This will enable them to add custom styles to themselves
+    - This will enable the individual items to add custom styles to themselves
-    - Or leave themselves in the default state if they are not selected
+    - Or leave themselves in the default `state` if they are not selected

 We added this inside of `routes.js`